 - Acceptance: Compassionate with yourself whenever you are reflecting on anything that you think you have done wrong - not being critical or engaging in dialogue where you have disappointed yourself.

 - Passivity: Not accidentally slipping into the doing mode, by making decisions, making plans or engage in problem solving.

 - Non-engagement: Distant from emotion or unwanted thoughts that came your way.

-We have also learned that these intelligences build on each other, for example presence of our body centre of intelligence opens the door to presence of the heart centre of intelligence which in turn opens the door to the mind centre of intelligence.
+We have also learned that these intelligences build on each other, for example presence of our body Center of intelligence opens the door to presence of the heart Center of intelligence which in turn opens the door to the mind Center of intelligence.

 Creating a state of mindful presence doesn't mean that we ignore our gut, feelings and thoughts, but rather that we became aware of them, not getting caught up in them and not allowing ourselves to be controlled by them.

 STOP STRESSING, START GROWING Get your iEQ9 Enneagram Test